ankur6ue/vault-aws-auth/README.md

 With the above in mind, next step is to create an IAM Role that you are able to assume.
 This IAM role is only used to establish a caller identity and doesn't need to have any policies attached to it.
 It just needs to have a trust relationship to your aws user.
 So create a IAM role using AWS IAM console and create a trust relationship with your aws user

 ### Running the script
-Fill in vault_settings.cfg with the following settings:
+Create a vault_settings.cfg with the following settings:
 ```angular2
 [DEFAULT]
 VAULT_ADDR = http://<your vault server public ip>:8200